suchintannit/COE-Assignment-Version-3-AWS/README.md

-## Creation of a AWS cluster on AWS using Terraform-Ansible-Scripts-Kubernetes-Jenkins-Git
+## Creation of a Multi-tier app on AWS using Terraform-Ansible-Scripts-Kubernetes-Jenkins-Git

 #### Dr. Suchintan Mishra [suchintan_mishra@epam.com]

 #### Problem Statement:
 	Project/Assignment - 5 Days

-DevOps Project/Assignment	Topics with Hands-on Lab Activity - 5 Days
+	Topics with Hands-on Lab
 ----------------------------------------------------------

 	1. Three Tier web application using docker and Kubernetes